 Yes, you heard it right; Predator’s urine can keep animals away.
 It is actually the smell of urine that is considered unbearable for certain species.

-At the same time, it acts as a piece of information that some other animal is in close proximity to the remaining predators, and they should keep away from that region.
+At the same time, it acts as a piece of information that some other animals are in close proximity to the remaining predators and they should keep away from that region.

 It shouldn’t be as gross as it sounds, but human hair can be a great way to keep animals out of your garden.
 Animals dislike the smell of human hair and will not even go near it.